All Asia Pacific articles – Page 14

 Ceva expands in Iberia and Philippines

 Ceva Logistics has signed a three-year contract with Mercedes-Benz to manage the shipment of spare parts from the Iberian Peninsula to its dealer network in the Canary Islands, Balearic Islands and the Spanish cities of Ceuta and Melilla, located in North Africa.
-Ceva will handle the collection ...
+Ceva will handle the collection of ...